Introducing shrinkage in heavy-tailed state space models to predict equity excess returns

 \section{Empirical application}

-In this section we start by providing some information on the data and model specification in Section~\ref{sec:data}.
-We then proceed by describing the forecasting design and the set of competing models in Section~\ref{sec:design}.
-The main forecasting results are presented in Section~\ref{sec:forecast} while Section~\ref{sec:trading} discusses the findings of the trading exercise.
+In this section we start by providing information on the data and model specification in Section~\ref{sec:data}, followed by key empirical findings of our model for the full sample period in Section~\ref{sec:insample}.
+We proceed by describing the forecasting design and the set of competing models in Section~\ref{sec:design}.
+The main forecasting results are presented in Section~\ref{sec:forecast}.